On this page

 }' "https://{yourSpokeOktaDomain}/api/v1/apps"

-From the response of your POST request, use the id property of the Org2Org app instance to retrieve the key credentials (opens new window) generated for the app with the GET /api/v1/apps/{id}/credentials/keys request.
+From the response of the POST request, use the id property of the Org2Org app instance in the next step for your {yourOrg2OrgAppId}.

 Create an OAuth 2.0 service app in the hub org

-In the hub org, create an OAuth 2.0 service app for each spoke org by using the Dynamic Client Registration API (opens new window).
-As an Okta admin, make a POST /oauth2/v1/clients request to the hub org with the following required parameters:
+In the hub org, create an OAuth 2.0 service app for each spoke org by using the Register a client app (opens new window) API.
+Use the id property and your spoke org domain to build the jwks_uri parameter.
+Make a POST /oauth2/v1/clients request to the hub org with the following required parameters from your spoke Org2Org app:

 Parameter Description/Value